Hey Kids (Start Here)

 This is weird.

-It’s weird because Newt doesn’t remember putting her number into his phone and furthermore, if he had, he’s certain that he wouldn’t have entered her as ‘Dr. McClure’.
+It’s weird because Newt doesn’t remember putting her number into his phone and furthermore, if he had, he’s certain he wouldn’t have entered her as “Dr. McClure.”

 He looks at the display, undecided.

-“Hypothetical Rain?” he says, picking up at the last possible moment.
+He picks up at the last possible moment.
+“Hypothetical Rain?”

-“I’m not in love with this idea,” Newt replies, tapping his pen against his book.
+“I’m not in love with this idea.”
+Newt taps his pen against his book.
 “You just seem like a ‘Rain’ to me, what can I say?”

-“If you weren’t my patient I would call you ‘Dr. Geiszler’ endlessly, just to irk you, but as you are my patient, and I am professional, you’re in luck.”
+“If you weren’t my patient I’d call you ‘Dr. Geiszler’ just to irk you, but as you are my patient, and as I’m professional, you’re in luck.”

-“So this is not a social call,” Newt says, glancing from Descartes to the Wall, and back again.
+“So is this a social call?”
+Newt glances from Descartes to the Wall and back again.

 “It will literally never be a social call,” Hypothetical Rain replies, “especially not at nine in the morning on a Wednesday.
 I just got your blood work back, dude, and you are solidly anemic.”

-“Meh,” Newt replies, underwhelmed, tapping out an interesting bass line with his pen.
+“Meh.”
+Newt taps out an interesting bass line with his pen.
 “I could see that.”

 “You win a referral to a hematologist.”

 “Seriously?”
 Newt snaps.
 “Why?
 It’s not like there’s some mysterious etiology that needs to be pinned down; I’m bleeding from my face on a semi-regular basis.
-Just prescribe me some iron and be done with it.”
+Prescribe some iron and be done with it.”

-“Oh I already called the iron supplements into your pharmacy, but I don’t deal with the blood, man,” Hypothetical Rain replies.
+“Oh, I already called in an iron supplement to your pharmacy, thanks, but I don’t deal with the blood, man,” Hypothetical Rain replies.
 “It’s not my area.
-I’d follow your labs and give you a pass for now except for the fact that you’re arguably symptomatic.
+I’d follow your labs and give you a pass for now except for the fact that you’re symptomatic.
 You looked like crap the other day.”

 You look like crap every day, his brain adds helpfully.

-“That would be the sleeplessness,” Newt says, glancing at the Wall.
+“That would be the sleeplessness,” Newt argues, staring at the Wall.

 “Are you trying to use your insomnia to reassure me?”
 Hypothetical Rain asks.
 “Because it’s not working, man.
 At all.
 It would make me feel better if you stopped bleeding from your face.”

-“Noted,” Newt replies, feeling his inner Hermann making an appearance.
-He places his pen on the table adjacent to his book and then picks it back up immediately.
+“Noted.”
+Newt feels his inner Hermann making an appearance.
+He places his pen on the table adjacent to his book.
+Then he picks it back up.

 “Take some iron, wait for the hematologist to call, and chill out, yeah?
 Take it easy.”